-- Collect a customer’s signature, verifying the parcel was received by the customer or another recipient (such as a concierge)
+- Collect a customer’s signature, verifying your package was collected by the customer or another recipient (such as a concierge).

-- Mark that they left the package in a mailbox
+- Mark that they left your package in a mailbox.

-- Mark that they left the package in a safe place (and take a photo for additional verification).
+- Mark that they left your package in a safe place (and take a photo for additional verification).

-This gives dispatch access to any relevant notes if a customer calls to inquire about the status of a package.
+Dispatch can easily find the information after the driver updates their stop — this gives dispatch access to any relevant notes if a customer calls to ask about the status of a package.

 Routific is a route optimization platform that offers route monitoring (what they call Live Tracking), customer updates, and proof of delivery.

 Routific lets you optimize routes for time (quickest route possible) or distance (shortest route possible).
 You choose which stops are of the highest priority.

 This way, if a route gets behind schedule, Routific will optimize the route to make sure high-priority stops are still completed on time.